romaricdrigon/Keypass-server/README.txt

 Then you have to set the server url in /application/config/config.php (you may want to take a deeper look at this file).

-Set Chmod 755 (so Php can write files) to /backup/ folder.
+Set Chmod 755 (so PHP can write files, it may be 777 for some servers) to /backup/ folder.

 Finaly, you have to edit /.htaccess, to set the correct RewriteBase (the name of the folder where the app is).